Resources

 Why location data raises the stakes

-A vendor without discipline on these points will eventually publish what should have been protected.
+A vendor without discipline on these points will eventually expose what should have been protected.

 Why this is rare in geospatial